 The production of actual indicator values requires detailed financial data for each CAH.
 The TAG considered the feasibility and desirability of various sources of financial data, including the American Hospital Association database and the Medicare Cost Reports from the Healthcare Cost Report Information System (HCRIS).
 After brief deliberation, Medicare Cost Reports were selected as the data source because they are the only national data that use standard definitions, have sufficient detail, and will eventually include data for all CAHs.
-Although lack of timeliness and data quality concerns were identified, the advantages were deemed to outweigh the disadvantages.
+Although lack of timeliness and data quality concerns were identified, the advantages were deemed to outweigh the drawbacks.

 Each indicator was then defined using the Medicare Cost Report accounts, which proved to be a complex and time-consuming activity.
-Carefully thinking about the precise definition of each indicator, and the appropriate accounts to include in the numerator and denominator was simple for some indicators, such as the current ratio, and very complicated for others, such as the
+Carefully thinking about the precise definition of each indicator, and the appropriate accounts to include in the numerator and denominator was simple for some indicators, such as the current ratio, and very complicated for others, such as the definitions, and Medicare Cost Report accounts used in the Report.

 FTEs per adjusted occupied bed.
-Table 3 shows the six performance dimensions, 20 indicators, definitions, and Medicare Cost Report accounts used in the Report.
+Table 3 shows the six performance dimensions, 20 indicators,